kkkara0918/Idea9103_final-coding_dzha3785/README.md

 D key: Move the rectangle right.

 Steps: After the page is loaded, press the above keyboard keys to see the rectangle move as a whole.

+4. #### References to inspiration for animating your individual code; these can be images (still or gifs).
+How did they influence your submission?
+The painting initially seemed to be based on lines running through it, mainly yellow (closely related to New York City I in this respect) and some connecting bands of different colors, which led to changes in direction and proportion.
+To this basic composition, small blocks of red, blue, gray, and sometimes the same yellow as the horizontal lines were added, giving the whole a new rhythm, a completely unexpected movement, a bouncing staccato rhythm.
+So I changed the movement and color of the blocks through keyboard and mouse to better match the meaning of the painting itself.